Marine Weather Net

 The Marine Weather Forecast In Detail:

-Fri...Se Winds 5 To 10 Kt.
+Tonight...N Winds 5 To 10 Kt, Becoming Nw After Midnight.
 Seas 1 Ft Or Less.
-Wave Detail: E 1 Ft At 4 Seconds.
-Chance Of Light Rain And Drizzle, Mainly In The Morning.
-Areas Of Fog In The Morning, Then Patchy Fog In The Afternoon.
-Vsby Less Than 1 Nm.
+Wave Detail: W 1 Ft At 2 Seconds.
+Slight Chance Of Showers In The Evening.

 SHARE THIS PAGE: